nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Uninstall a Linux distribution
 * First view the list of installed Linux distributions using the command `wsl -l -v`
 * Then run the command `wsl --unregister <distroName>` where "distroName" is the name of the Linux distribution to be uninstalled
+* A Linux distribution can also be uninstalled from Microsoft store

 ## TODOs
 * install from cmd with --no-distribution